orlandocaraballo/sei/outlines/53-challenge-day/53-challenge-day.md

   - `length` - stores the length of the track (in [min]:[seconds] format)
   - all 3 of these instance variables should be readable and writeable outside of the class

+Create a class `Album` with the following features:
+- it has 2 instance variables:
+  - `name` - the name of the album
+  - `tracks`:
+    - stores `Track` objects
+    - is an empty array by default
+  - this instance variable should not be readable or writeable outside of the class
+- it has 2 methods:
+  - `add_track`:
+    - accepts one argument that is a `Track` object
+    - should add a new track to the `tracks` array
+  - `get_track`:
+    - accepts one integer argument named `track_number`
+    - returns a `Track` object based on its index
+      - note: because we are dealing with an `Album`, a track_number is always 1 larger than the index of the `@tracks` array
+      - track_number = `index` + 1

+  - `get_tracks`:
+    - accepts no arguments
+    - return the array of tracks

 Create a class `Playlist` with the following features:
 - it has 2 instance variable:
   - `name` - the name of the playlist